wailuen/homebridge-sensibo-sky/README.md

 to the constant ERRCONNECT from Sensibo server when there is too many request.
 * The refresh is now splitted to the individual pods instead of all at one go to mininize error from the sensibo server.
 * Had also resolved bugs on the fan and better error handling when Sensibo server does not respond.
 * A fan speed of 0 means "auto".
-Otherwise it makes a logical progression from low to high.
+Otherwise it makes a logical progression from low, medium, medium_high, high.

 * Most code adopted from pdlove.
 Credits goes to original author pdlove